KoljaB/Linguflex/README.md

 ## Getting Started

 To embark on your journey with Linguflex 2.0, follow our detailed [Installation Guide](https://github.com/KoljaB/Linguflex/blob/lingu-2.0-preview/installation_guide.md).
-This guide provides step-by-step instructions to set up the core software and harness the full potential of Linguflex.
+This guide provides step-by-step instructions to set up the core software of Linguflex.